kookiatsuetrong/minimal/README.md

 ![](minimal.png)

-The project “minimal” is an integrated development environment that follows software engineering process.
+The project “minimal” is an integrated development environment that follows software engineering disciplines.
-It supports all type of software, starting from software specification.
-It accepts requirements in XML format so all requirements can store in
+It supports any type of software.
+Starting from software specification by accepting requirements in XML format so everything can push directly to
 Git or any version control system.

-It can run on any modern web browser, on iPhone, iPad and a computer.
-No additional software to download, just open the web browser and build any project from minimal.
+It can run on any modern web browser: iPhone, iPad and a computer.
+No additional software required, just open the web browser and build any project from this system.

 Try to clone and create a pull request from here: https://github.com/kookiatsuetrong/minimal